 About This Episode:

 In this episode of Agency Profit Podcast, Chris Hervochon from Better Way CPA shares his expertise and passion for agency accounting.
-This Agency Accounting 101 episode breaks down everything you need to know to keep your accounting data clean and organized, track your core metrics and answer your most important business questions with accuracy and ease.
+This Agency Accounting 101 episode breaks down everything you need to know to keep your accounting data clean and organized, track your core metrics, cash flow forecast, and answer your most important business questions with accuracy and ease.

 Chris Hervochon is often referred to as the Michael Jordan of accounting (and by often, I mean just once by me in his introduction).
 A graduate from Elon University with a degree in Accounting and minor in Finance.
 He is a Certified Public Accountant (CPA) in South Carolina and Pennsylvania, and also holds the Certified Valuation Analyst (CVA) certification.
 A Certified QuickBooks Online ProAdvisor, and have earned the Data Analytics Executive Certificate from the AICPA.